Browned and spiced cheese in a creamy tomato sauce.

 Peel and grate the ginger.
 Mince or press the garlic.
-Mix the grated ginger, garlic, yogurt, and vegetable oil.
+Mix the grated ginger, garlic, yogurt, vegetable oil, cumin, coriander, cayenne, and salt.

 While the paneer grills, dice the onion or slice it into crescents.
 If you intend to use an immersion blender on the sauce in Step 5, then you can chop the onion coarsely.
 Mince/press the remaining cloves of garlic, and grate the remaining ginger.